fikrianggara/BPS-frontend-V2/README.md

 - [React.js](https://reactjs.org) - A JavaScript library for building user interfaces
 - [TailwindCSS](https://tailwindcss.com/) - A utility-first CSS framework packed with classes like <code>flex, pt-4, text-center and rotate-90</code> that can be composed to build any design, directly in your markup.
+- [Chakra UI](https://chakra-ui.com/) - a simple, modular and accessible component library that gives you the building blocks you need to build your React applications.
+- [Framer](https://www.framer.com/developers/) - a tool built for interactive design.
+Backed by React, technical users can extend anything through code.

 ## Requirement
 to start the apps, you need: